 - Compensation for any unused vacation, personal, or sick time

 - A set duration of continued health insurance coverage, or coverage until the employee gets a new job

 The benefit of severance for employees is that it provides some financial support during a transition period before the individual is able to find a new job.
-However, because severance is being paid in exchange for signing a separation agreement, it does not prevent the employee from receiving any unemployment benefits they may be entitled to receive.
+However, because severance is being paid in exchange for signing the severance agreement, it does not prevent the employee from receiving any unemployment benefits they may be entitled to receive.

 Release of Liability and a Promise Not to Sue

 A key component to a severance agreement is the release of liability that prevents the employee from filing a lawsuit against the employer.
 Even without any specific information or threat about a lawsuit, the employer may still want a waiver of the employee's right to sue as a general protection.
 Alternatively, the employer may be seeking a separation agreement because of an existing concern, such as a lawsuit for wrongful termination, sexual harassment, or employment discrimination.

 Nondisclosure and non-compete clauses are common in severance agreements, even when there are similar terms in the original employment contract.
 Getting another signature on an updated NDA or NCC may also update the employer's protection when the prior agreements were out-of-date or contained unenforceable language.